Last updated on September 3rd, 2024 at 08:42 am

 7. Seek Support and Accountability

-Some health advantages associated with eating plant-based foods include:
+Some health advantages related to eating plant-based foods include:

 Choosing a vegan diet means choosing a healthy way of eating